Ally Morphett

 Ally Morphett (born 11 November 2003) is an Australian rules footballer playing for the Sydney Swans in the AFL Women's (AFLW).
 She previously played for the Greater Western Sydney Giants in 2022 season 6.

-A very tall player at 188cm, Morphett is a ruck noted for her physicality at the contest, long kick and strong marking ability.
+At 190cm, Morphett is a ruck noted for her physicality in contests, long kicking ability, and strong marking.

 Early life

 Morphett grew up on a farm at Gumly Gumly, a small town on the outskirts of Wagga Wagga in the New South Wales Riverina.
 She participated in the sport of Barrel racing as a teenager including winning a junior national title.
 After taking up Australian rules at the age of 15 at Wagga High School, she played locally for East Wagga-Kooringal before joining the Murray Bushrangers - U18 NAB League and later U18 Giants Academy.
 At the age of 17, Ally was also selected in the U18 NAB National Academy, further developing the young footballer.
 Due to the Covid pandemic, any further development was halted, leaving Ally the only option to join the Belconnen Magpies in the AFL Canberra women’s competition for whom she was awarded best-on-ground in a grand final victory aged 16 in 2020.
 As a junior, Morphett played representatively for the U15 NSW Schools State team in Adelaide SA at the All Schools National Competition, with only 6 games in Ally”s repertoire her selection to the U15 All Schools - All Australian Team was the driving force behind Ally’s football journey.
 Ally was captain of the Allies at the 2021 Under-19 national championships.